rtrelease/Jetson-Symbolics-Neuromorphics/Arduino2.md

 *There was no standard Board Manager selection on the 2.1.0.5 IDE Tools Menu, and there was no Preference window element for entering URLs.*

-Hence, no way to load the other non-Arduino libraries that I had also used for processing with other AVR and ARM Cortex M boards...
+And no way to load the other non-Arduino libraries that I had also used for processing with other AVR and ARM Cortex M boards...

 So lessons learned, the next step was ***sudo apt remove arduino*** on two systems, then follow [Arduino.cc's](https://www.arduino.cc/en/software) and [Ubuntu's](https://ubuntu.com/tutorials/install-the-arduino-ide) best instructions for installing IDE packages for amd64 and aarch64 Linux systems.